rafaelldi/diagnostics-client-plugin/diagnostics-client-help/topics/counters-and-metrics.md

 One way to monitor the performance of your application is to use [`EventCounters`](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/event-counters).
-The runtime itself and some libraries provide pre-built counters, but it is also possible to create your own counter.
-The plugin acts as a [dotnet-counters](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-counters) tool, allowing you to monitor counter values or export them to a file.
+The runtime itself and some libraries provide pre-built counters, but it is also possible to [create your own counter](custom-counters.md).
+The plugin acts as a [dotnet-counters](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-counters) tool, allowing you to watch counter values or export them to a file.

 > `System.Diagnostics.Metrics` API is now
 > the [preferred](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/compare-metric-apis) way to add metrics to